-- 1. Understand the role of business analytics within an organization. - 2.
-Analyze data using statistical and data mining techniques and understand relationships between the underlying business processes of an organization. - 3.
+- 2. Analyze data using statistical and data mining techniques and understand relationships between the underlying business processes of an organization. - 3.
 To gain an understanding of how managers use business analytics to formulate and solve business problems and to support managerial decision making. - 4.
 To become familiar with processes needed to develop, report, and analyze business data. - 5.
 Use decision-making tools/Operations research techniques. - 6.
 Mange business process using analytical and management tools. - 7.
 Analyze and solve problems from different industries such as manufacturing, service, retail, software, banking and finance, sports, pharmaceutical, aerospace etc.

-- 1. Students will demonstrate knowledge of data analytics. - 2.
+- Students will demonstrate knowledge of data analytics.
+1. - 2.
 Students will demonstrate the ability of think critically in making decisions based on data and deep analytics. - 3.
 Students will demonstrate the ability to use technical skills in predicative and prescriptive modeling to support business decision-making. - 4.
-Students will demonstrate the ability to translate data into clear, actionable insights. - 5.
-Mange business process using analytical and management tools. - 6.
-Analyze and solve problems from different industries such as manufacturing, service, retail, software, banking and finance, sports, pharmaceutical, aerospace etc.
+Students will demonstrate the ability to translate data into clear, actionable insights. - Mange business process using analytical and management tools.
+5. - Analyze and solve problems from different industries such as manufacturing, 6. service, retail, software, banking and finance, sports, pharmaceutical, aerospace etc.